guardian/price-migration-engine/docs/start-date-computation.md

 Step 4: We now need to apply our 1 year anniversary policy.
 The subscription was created on 8th July 2023, meaning `2023-07-08`.
 We cannot price rise it before `2024-07-08`.
 Therefore our new lowerbound is `max(2024-05-20, 2024-07-08) = 2024-07-08`.

 Step 5: Our spread period is 3 months.
-Let's assume that the random choice returned 1, We now need to add a mmonth to our previously computed date, which is now `2024-08-08`.
+Let's assume that the random choice returned 1, We now need to add a month to our previously computed date, which is now `2024-08-08`.

 Step 5: We are now ready for the start date.
 The start date is the next available billing date after `2024-08-08`.
 Since we have a monthly sub paying on the 27th, the start date is `2024-08-27` 🗓️ 🎉